September may be warmer and drier than normal, NOAA predicts - NewsBreak

 SALEM, Ore. — Inflation means we are increasingly getting less bang for our buck, and when it comes to raising a family in Oregon, experts say that reality plays a role in our decisions.
 "I think the inflation and loss of real purchasing power has definitely contributed to a...

-PORTLAND Ore.
-(KPTV) – Pacific Power is notifying customers in Linn, Douglas, Lincoln, Tillamook, Marion and Polk counties of a potential Public Safety Power Shutoff.
-The shutoffs will affect roughly 12,000 customers.
-Public Safety Power Shutoff’s are intended to reduce the chance of wildfires during especially hazardous fire weather....
+PORTLAND, Ore. — Pacific Power announced on Wednesday, September 7th to its 12,000 customers in Linn, Douglas, Lincoln, Tillamook, Marion, and Polk Counties of a potential Public Safety Power Shutoff.
+This shutoff is due to extreme wildfire conditions through the upcoming weekend.
+“Our advanced weather modeling is indicating a...

 WWEEK